swan-io/use-form/README.md

 ## API

-⚠️ The API are described using TypeScript pseudocode.
-These types are not exported by the library / are not even always valid.
+⚠️ The API is described using TypeScript pseudocode.<br>These types are not exported by the library / are not even always valid.

 ### useForm()